yzengal/yzengal.github.io/_pages/datasets.md

 author_profile: true
 ---

-A collection of real datasets is summarized in the following.
+In the following, I collect some interesting real-world datasets in spatial databases.

 ## Road Networks
 These real-world road networks were extracted from **OpenStreetMap** on Feb.
 2021, based on the processing method in our VLDB'18 paper.